anjalvt001/BMI-Calculator/README.md

-simple BMI Calculator using ReactJs
+Simple BMI Calculator using ReactJs